Tag along with me to uncover a day in the life of a Business Analyst!

 - Sending the information to our customer success team of what made it into the release and what did not, so they can be prepared for customer questions

-Again, this can happen over a number of days but are part of the activities I do as a Business Analyst so you can get a better view into a day in the life of a Business Analyst working on a software project.
+Again, this can happen over a number of days but are part of the activities I do as a business analyst so you can get a better view into a day in the life of a Business Analyst working on a software project.

 End of Day

 Share this article if you found it useful!!
+Thanks – love you!

 Read these other articles as well: